BrockDSL/Workshop_Template/README.md

 # Title of Workshop
-Description of workshop including what you will learn and any tools that will be used in the process
+Description of workshop including what you will learn and any tools that will be used in the process.

+Note recommending any prerequisite knowledge needed for the workshop.
+If none is needed then say "No prior experience with WORKSHOP-TOPIC/TOOL is needed for this workshop."

+*Estimated length of workshop: ## hours*

 ----